 AI Persuasion

-AI persuasion is the use of generative AI systems to shape beliefs, preferences, emotions, decisions, voting intentions, purchases, social commitments, or real-world actions.
+AI persuasion is machine-mediated influence: the use of generative, predictive, or recommender systems to shape beliefs, preferences, emotions, decisions, voting intentions, purchases, disclosures, social commitments, or real-world actions.

 Definition

-AI persuasion becomes especially important when the system can remember a user, adapt to their vulnerabilities, speak in a trusted voice, test multiple framings, and keep interacting until resistance drops.
+AI persuasion becomes especially important when the system can remember a user, infer vulnerabilities, adapt to objections, simulate authority or intimacy, test multiple framings, and keep interacting until the user's resistance changes.
+The capability is not only in the model's prose.
+It is in the surrounding system: data, memory, ranking, voice, interface defaults, incentives, monitoring, and tool access.

 Research Lineage